History of HPCC

 In February 2002, the CHPN® examination was awarded accreditation by the American Board of Nursing Specialties (ABNS) through 2006.
 The CHPN® examination was reaccredited by ABNS in 2007, 2012, and 2017.
 This accreditation is valid through February 2022.

 In September 2002, certification in hospice and palliative care became available for nursing assistants awarding the credential of CHPNA® (Certified Hospice and Palliative Nursing Assistant).
 HPCC received accreditation of the CHPNA® certification examination through the National Commission for Certifying Agencies (NCCA).
 This accreditation ran through January 2015.

 Certification in hospice and palliative care for advanced practice nurse practitioners had its first national testing in May 2003.
 The test was done by HPCC in partnership with the American Nurses Credentialing Center (ANCC).

 In December 2004, HPCC acquired the hospice and palliative Advanced Practice Exam.
 Eligible Nurse Practitioners and Clinical Nurse Specialists can acquire the credential of ACHPN® (Advanced Certified Hospice and Palliative Nurse).
 In February 2007 the ACHPN® exam was awarded accreditation by the ABNS.
 It was reaccredited in 2012 and 2017, and this accreditation is valid through February 2022.

-HPCC intiated the development of a hospice and palliative certification exam for the hospice and palliative care administrator.
+HPCC initiated the development of a hospice and palliative certification exam for the hospice and palliative care administrator.
 The first exam for administrators was given in September 2008 and the credential awarded is CHPCA® (Certified Hospice and Palliative Care Administrator).
+Beginning in 2018, the CHPCA® certification will not be available by examination, but only maintained through recertification.

 HPCC initiated the development of a hospice and palliative pediatric registered nurse certification examination.
 The first exam for pediatric RNs was given in March 2011 and the credential awarded is CHPPN® (Certified Hospice and Palliative Pediatric Nurse).